No. While early adopters were large enterprises, mid-market brands increasingly adopt headless to gain agility

 1. Integration Complexity

-Headless commerce, you’re splitting up the front and back ends, which sounds great for flexibility, but it also means making sure all your systems like your CMS, CRM, and ecommerce tools work together like a well-oiled machine.
+Headless commerce involves splitting up the front and back ends, which offers great flexibility but also means ensuring all your systems like your CMS, CRM, and ecommerce tools work together seamlessly.
+This requires a well-coordinated approach to avoid technical issues and ensure smooth operation.

 2. Development and Maintenance Costs

 This kind of setup can end up costing more than sticking with a traditional ecommerce platform.
-But this headless is the only way forward if you think about scalable architecture for your ecommerce system.
+However, if you’re looking for a scalable and flexible solution, headless architecture is often the way forward.

 3. Longer Time to Market